vedala/this-is-chat-fe/README.md

 ### Multi-room feature

-Working on adding multi-room feature to the application
+Working on adding multi-room feature to the application.